"Near" Weighted Utilitarian Characterizations of Pareto Optima: Pareto optimality ( ) and positive utilitarianism ( )

 The following is obtained immediately from \cref{cor:maximals-and-exposed-faces,prop:piecewise-linear-concave-gives-dc-exposed}, and the fact that all faces of polyhedra are exposed.
 It is a clean economic setting where $U^P$ and $U^{++}$ coincide.

-\begin{theorem} If each agent has a PLC utility function defined on a polyhedron $X$ and $U$ is defined according to (1), then $U^P = U^{++}$. \footnote{ It is worth noting that the ABB theorem provides an alternative proof of this result.
+\begin{proposition} If each agent has a PLC utility function defined on a polyhedron $X$ and $U$ is defined according to \cref{eq:X-U}, then $U^P = U^{++}$. \footnote{ It is worth noting that the ABB theorem provides an alternative proof of this result.
 Recall that it suffices to argue $U^{++}$ is closed in order to conclude $U^P = U^{++}$.
-Clearly, the elements of $U^{++}$ comes in faces, and a polyhedron has finitely-many faces.
-Since faces of a polyhedron are closed, and a finite union of closed sets is closed, this implies that $U^{++}$ is closed.} \end{theorem}
+Clearly, the elements of $U^{++}$ come in faces, and a polyhedron has finitely many faces.
+Since the faces of a polyhedron are closed, and a finite union of closed sets is closed, this implies that $U^{++}$ is closed.} \end{proposition}